domschrei/lilotane/README.md

 cd ..
 ```

-The default SAT solver can be overwritten with the `IPASIRSOLVER` variable.
-Currently, `glucose4` and `lingeling` are valid choices.
+The SAT solver to link Lilotane with can be overwritten with the `IPASIRSOLVER` variable.

 ## Usage